DCWelch/Funiko/README.md

 ![Sample Image](documentation/image2.png)

 ## About

-Funiko is a handwritten typeface by Polah Type, expanded to the _GF Latin Core_ glyph set and adapted for Google Fonts by [DCWelch](https://github.com/DCWelch).

 Polah Fonts is an independent designer based in Indonesia:  https://www.behance.net/saipulkhurasan DCWelch is an independent developer based in the United States and Scotland:  https://github.com/DCWelch